-The council grants the above rebates in recognition of the following factors:

-- The inability of residential property owners to pass on the burden of rates, as opposed to the ability of the owners of business, commercial, industrial and certain other properties to recover such rates as part of the expenses associated with the goods or services which they produce. - The need to accommodate indigents and less affluent pensioners. - The services provided to the community by public service organizations, schools and hospitals. - The value of agricultural activities to the local economy coupled with the limited municipal services extended to such activities, but also taking into account the municipal services provided to municipal residents who are employed in such activities. - The need to preserve the cultural heritage of the local community. - The need to encourage the expansion of public service infrastructure. - The indispensable contribution which property developers (especially In regard to commercial and industrial property development) make towards local economic development, and the continuing need to encourage such development.
+- (4) The council grants the above rebates in recognition of the following factors: - (a) The inability of residential property owners to pass on the burden of rates, as opposed to the ability of the owners of business, commercial, industrial and certain other properties to recover such rates as part of the expenses associated with the goods or services which they produce.

+Property Rates Policy Council Resolution: CR67-29/05/10SP Page 21 of 36
-• The requirements of the Property Rates Act no. 6 of 2004.

-The municipal manager shall ensure that the revenues forgone in respect of the foregoing rebates are appropriately disclosed in each annual operating budget component and in the annual financial statements and annual report, and that such rebates are also clearly indicated on the rates accounts submitted to each property owner.

-- a.
-The benefit to the community of granting relief measures will be. - (i) The promotion of local economic development including attracting business establishment - (ii) Creation of employment for municipal residents - (iii) Promotion of service delivery, for example by farmers; - (iv) Poverty alleviation to the indigents; - (v) Social development and moral development, for example, by religious institutions, sport institutions, schools and other non governmental organizations which promote health and other benefit to the community; and - (vi) Improved local economic growth.
+- (b) The need to accommodate indigents and less affluent pensioners. - (c) The services provided to the community by public service organizations, schools and hospitals. - (d) The value of agricultural activities to the local economy coupled with the limited municipal services extended to such activities, but also taking into account the municipal services provided to municipal residents who are employed in such activities. - (e) The need to preserve the cultural heritage of the local community. - (f) The need to encourage the expansion of public service infrastructure. - (g) The indispensable contribution which property developers (especially In regard to commercial and industrial property development) make towards local economic development, and the continuing need to encourage such development. - (h) The requirements of the Property Rates Act no. 6 of 2004. - (i) The municipal manager shall ensure that the revenues forgone in respect of the foregoing rebates are appropriately disclosed in each annual operating budget component and in the annual financial statements and annual report, and that such rebates are also clearly indicated on the rates accounts submitted to each property owner. - (j) The benefit to the community of granting relief measures will be. - (i) The promotion of local economic development including attracting business establishment - (ii) Creation of employment for municipal residents - (iii) Promotion of service delivery, for example by farmers; - (iv) Poverty alleviation to the indigents; - (v) Social development and moral development, for example, by religious institutions, sport institutions, schools and other non governmental organizations which promote health and other benefit to the community; and - (vi) Improved local economic growth.

-PART 14: RATES INCREASES
+15. RATES INCREASES

-- (a) The municipality will consider increasing rates annually during the budget process in terms of the guidelines issued by National Treasury from time to time. - (b) Rate increases will be used to finance the increase in operating costs of community and subsidized services. - (c) Relating to community and subsidized services the following annual adjustments will be made; - All salary and wage increases as agreed at the South African Local Government Bargaining Council. - An inflation adjustment for general expenditure, repairs and maintenance and contributions to statutory funds, and - Additional depreciation costs or interest and redemption on loans associated with the assets created during the previous financial year. - (d) Extraordinary expenditure related to community services not foreseen during the previous budget period and approved by the council during a budget review process will be financed by an increase in property rates. - (e) Affordability of rates to ratepayers - (f) All increases in property rates will be communicated to the local community in terms of Chapter 4 of the Local Government: Municipal Systems Act, 32 of 2000.
+- (a) The municipality will consider increasing rates annually during the budget process in terms of the guidelines issued by National Treasury from time to time. - (b) Rate increases will be used to finance the increase in operating costs of community and subsidized services. - (c) Relating to community and subsidized services the following annual adjustments will be made; - i.
+All salary and wage increases as agreed at the South African Local Government Bargaining Council. - ii.
+An inflation adjustment for general expenditure, repairs and maintenance and contributions to statutory funds, and - iii.
+Additional depreciation costs or interest and redemption on loans associated with the assets created during the previous financial year. - (d) Extraordinary expenditure related to community services not foreseen during the previous budget period and approved by the council during a budget review process will be financed by an increase in property rates. - (e) Affordability of rates to ratepayers - (f) All increases in property rates will be communicated to the local community in terms of Chapter 4 of the Local Government: Municipal Systems Act, 32 of 2000.